fosterlab/PrInCE-Matlab/README.md

 Mac and PC users can run PrInCE without owning Matlab.
 This requires downloading Matlab Runtime (~1GB) and setting up the appropriate folders, so is not recommended if a copy of Matlab is available.
 To run a standalone version of PrInCE:

-1. Run "myAppInstaller_web". _For Mac users, this is Standalone/Mac/myAppInstaller_web.
-For PC users, this is Standalone/PC/myAppInstaller_web._
-2. Complete the installation process.
+i.
+Run "myAppInstaller_web". _For Mac users, this is Standalone/Mac/myAppInstaller_web.
+For PC users, this is Standalone/PC/myAppInstaller_web._ ii.
+Complete the installation process.
-    - When prompted to choose the first installation folder (prince standalone), set it to the PrInCE working directory.
+    - When prompted to choose the first installation folder (prince standalone), choose the PrInCE-master folder.
     - For the second installation folder (Matlab runtime), keep the default.
-    - The "Confirmation" screen shows the folders that prince standalone and Matlab runtime are in. __Make a note of the Matlab runtime folder!__
-3. Move standalone files to the working directory created in step 3. __This is the folder that contains "license.txt", "experimental_design.rtf", etc.__
+    - The "Confirmation" screen shows the folders that prince standalone and Matlab runtime are in. __Mac users, copy and paste the paths to these TWO folders!
+You'll need them in step 4 below.__ iii.
+Move standalone files to the PrInCE-master folder created in step 3. __This is the folder that contains "license.txt", "experimental_design.rtf", etc.__
-    - Standalone files are in a folder called "application", which is in the first installation folder. (i.e. the PrInCE working directory if you're following instructions!).
+    - Standalone files are in a folder called "application", which is in the installation folder (i.e. the PrInCE-master folder if you're following instructions!).
     - Mac users must move "prince.app" and "run_prince.sh".
     - PC users must move "prince.exe".
-4. Run the standalone prince application.
+iv.
+Run the standalone prince application.
-    - Mac users: In a Terminal window, navigate to the working directory (e.g. 'cd /path/to/working/directory/').
-Run prince by typing './run_prince.sh /path/to/Matlab/Runtime/', where /path/to/Matlab/Runtime/ is the location of the (just-downloaded) Matlab Runtime.
-Typical location is /Applications/MATLAB/MATLAB_Runtime/v92/ (if you're following instructions, you __just made a note of it__!). i.e. in Terminal, after navigating to the working directory, type './run_prince.sh /Applications/MATLAB/MATLAB_Runtime/v92/'.
+    - Mac users: Open a Terminal window.
+Navigate to the PrInCE-master folder by typing 'cd /path/to/PrInCE-master/', where "/path/to/PrInCE-master/" is the first path copied from the Confirmation screen in step ii.
+Run prince by typing './run_prince.sh /path/to/Matlab/Runtime/', where "/path/to/Matlab/Runtime/" is the second path copied from the Confirmation screen.
+Typical location is /Applications/MATLAB/MATLAB_Runtime/v92/. i.e. in Terminal, after navigating to the PrInCE-master folder, type './run_prince.sh /Applications/MATLAB/MATLAB_Runtime/v92/'.
     - PC users: Run prince.exe (double-click the prince.exe icon).

 ### Test data